HenrikMoe/TradeBot/README.md

-# TradeBot
+# TradeBot - Numerical Regressive Model Set + Implementation

-# Spin Up
+## Set Env & Run Models

-Boilerplate Numerical/Regressive Model:
+Boilerplate Numerical/Regressive Model: Chat3deriv.py

-Chat3deriv.py

 startup:
 Navigate to the directory where you want to create the virtual environment